tiagosr/ofxShadertoy/README.md

 openFrameworks addon for loading and displaying shaders from the [Shadertoy](https://www.shadertoy.com) page.
 Shadertoy is (c) iq
-This addon is distributed under the terms of the
+This addon is distributed under the terms of the MIT License.

 ## Usage